 The much hoped for resurgence in demand for dairy amongst Chinese consumers remains in question, with even the online channel rather quiet over the first months of the year.
 The government is expected to release national retail sales for January and February on March 15, so those numbers should prove revealing.
 Food inflation continues as a severe problem for many worldwide, and China is no exception.
 In January, food prices in Beijing rose by 6.6%, meeting the conditions for starting the price-linked subsidy program, local pressed quoted an official as saying.
-With this in mind, the city's government is to give out a cash payment of 40 yuan (about \$6) monthly to low-incomes for an appreciated at time. to go to more than 300,000 people on low incomes for an unspecified period of time.
+With this in mind, the city's government is to give out a cash payment of 40 yuan (about \$6) monthly to low-income residents to cushion the impact of rising food prices - this is expected to go to more than 300,000 people on low incomes for an unspecified period of time.